hamb0n-3/URL-crawler/README.md

 5.  **URL Validation & Normalization**: Converts relative URLs to absolute URLs and validates them.
 Applies include/exclude filters.
 6.  **Storing**: Stores all unique collected URLs in a set to avoid duplicates and keeps track of visited URLs to prevent re-crawling.
 7.  **Recursion/Iteration**: Adds newly found, unvisited URLs (within the specified depth and domain constraints) to the queue.
 8.  **Output**: Saves the list of unique URLs to a file or prints them.
+The output also includes the total number of HTTP requests made during the crawl (shown in the console and in JSON output as `requests_made`).

 ## Ethical Considerations & Disclaimer